peteski22/document-to-podcast/README.md

 <img src="./images/document-to-podcast-diagram.png" width="1200" />

-1. **Document Upload**
+1. **Document Input**
+   Start by either:
-   Start by uploading a document in a supported format (e.g., PDF, .txt, or .docx).
+   - Uploading a document in a supported format (e.g., PDF, .txt, or .docx)
+   - Entering a website URL to fetch content directly

 2. **Document Pre-Processing**
-   The uploaded document is processed to extract and clean the text.
+   The input is processed to extract and clean the text.
 This involves:
-   - Extracting readable text from the document.
+   - Extracting readable text from the document or webpage
-   - Removing noise such as URLs, email addresses, and special characters to ensure the text is clean and structured.
+   - Removing noise such as URLs, email addresses, and special characters to ensure the text is clean and structured

 3. **Script Generation**
    The cleaned text is passed to a language model to generate a podcast transcript in the form of a conversation between two speakers.